EOSIO/eosio.cdt/docs/06_how-to-guides/30_key-value-api/kv_map/70_how-to-find-in-kv-map.md

 ---
-content_title: How-To Delete from Key-Value Map
+content_title: How-To Find in Key-Value Map
-link_text: "How-To Delete from Key-Value Map"
+link_text: "How-To Find in Key-Value Map"
 ---

 ## Summary

-This how-to procedure provides instructions to delete from `Key-Value Map` (`kv map`) based on the unique key.
+This how-to procedure provides instructions to find an object in `Key-Value Map` (`kv map`) based on the unique key.

 ## Prerequisites